-Tips for managing outside counsel spend
+Tips for managing outside legal counsel spend

 The business typically sees the legal department as a cost center and a place for potential cost cutting.
 This means it is important for in-house counsel to be on top of spending with outside counsel.
 Demonstrating that you are managing costs properly — and are thoughtful about what you are spending and why — makes cost conversations with Finance much easier.
 In-house lawyers who run their matters, teams, or department like a business have more credibility at budget time and during those tough times when the business is looking for deeper cost-cutting measures.